LorenzoMainetti/API-2019-FinalProject/README.md

 * RB-tree of Origins

 The RB-tree of Origins keeps track of the entities from which that relation is received.

-N.B. the RB-tree of Origins has the same structure of the RB-tree of Entities
+N.B. the RB-tree of Origins has the same structure of the RB-tree of Entities.

 #### 4) Linked List as a temporary Buffer
 This structure helps handle the *delent* command, when this is called on a entity that is part of a RB-tree of Origins.
 It keeps trace of entities that has to be deleted from the Dest RB-tree and the Report RB-tree when an Origin has been deleted.